marcusoftnet/marcusoftnet.github.io/_posts/2007-03-30-dependency-injection-explained.md

 Now we can, in a testcase, send in a mock-up of ItemInventory to easy test the methods of SalesController.

-Very short, to end this mega-post, Spring.NET gives you the possiblity to do these injections via configuration-files, which further simplifies the testing process (i.e. a different config-file for the test-code).
+Very short, to end this mega-post, Spring.NET gives you the possibility to do these injections via configuration-files, which further simplifies the testing process (i.e. a different config-file for the test-code).